-The general tax rates vary between 0.3% and 0.45% of the patrimonial value for urban immovable property, and are set at 0.8% for rural immovable property.
-If the investor is a legal entity resident in an offshore jurisdiction, the applicable rate will be 7.5%.
+The general tax rates vary between 0.3% and 0.45% of the tax value for urban immovable property and are set at 0.8% for rural immovable property.
+If the taxable person is resident in a blacklisted jurisdiction for tax purposes (as per the list published in Decree No 150/2004 of February 13, as amended), or is an entity that is controlled by an entity resident in a blacklisted territory, an aggravated 7.5% tax rate should apply.

-Moreover, individuals, companies and structures or collective bodies without autonomous legal personality and undivided inheritances, that are owners, usufructuaries or have the surface right over urban properties located in Portugal may be liable for an Additional to Municipal Property Tax (AIMI).
+Moreover, individuals, companies and structures or collective bodies without autonomous legal personality and undivided inheritances may be liable to Additional Municipal Property Tax (AIMI) if they are owners or usufructuaries or have the surface right over urban properties located in Portugal.